izuxhd/izuxhd/README.md

   <img align="left" alt="Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />
 </a></br>

 I am Nikhil Sharma pursuing bachelors from SKIT ,Jaipur.
-My main interest lies in web development ,Competitive Programming and Data structures.
-I also have knowledge of python programming, data structures,CNN,flask frame work.I have intermediate knowledge of nodejs.
+My main interest lies in  Data  Engineering  and  Problem Solving.
+I also have knowledge of python programming, data structures,CNN,flask frame work.
 I am always curious to learn something new and do implementation.

-- 🔭 I’m currently working on ,Competitive Programming and data structure.
+- 🔭 I’m currently working  as a  data  Engineer.
 - 🌱 I’m currently learning data structures and  algorithms.
-- 👯 I’m looking to work on Open Source project.
+- 👯 I’m looking to work on  Date Engineer Jobs.
-- 🤔 I’m looking for help with getting started carrer in field of web development.

 - ⚡ Fun fact: I like to learn more.